Gabriela Michetti

 Marta Gabriela Michetti Illia ([ɡaˈβɾjela miˈtʃeti]; born 28 May 1965) is an Argentine politician and was Vice President of Argentina from 2015 to 2019 during Mauricio Macri's administration.
-Before her, the only woman to serve as vice president was Isabel Perón.
+She is the second woman to serve as vice president, 40 years after Isabel Perón left that office.
+However, her term in office was followed by two women vice presidents, Cristina Fernández de Kirchner, and then the incumbent Victoria Villarruel.

-Michetti is member of Republican Proposal and Cambiemos.
+Michetti is a member of Republican Proposal and Cambiemos.
 She was Deputy Chief of Government in Buenos Aires from 2007 to 2009.
 She was National Deputy from 2009 to 2013 and served as National Senator for the City of Buenos Aires since 2013 to 2015.

 Ideologically, she is considered conservative; religiously, she is Catholic.

 She is a great-grandniece of former Argentine president Arturo Umberto Illia.

 Early life and education

 Marta Gabriela Michetti Illia was born in 1965 in the Buenos Aires Province town of Laprida into a family of Italian background.
 She earned a degree in International Relations at the Universidad del Salvador, Buenos Aires, in 1988.
 She completed a master's degree in Business Management and Integration in the UCES between 1993 and 1994 plus a specialization course on dispute settlement in the WTO, in Geneva, Switzerland in 2000; and a career specialization in University Management at the University of Ottawa, Canada in 2001.